flerk3n/tasQ/SIMPLE_FIREBASE_SETUP.md

 ### Step 4: Create Simple .env File

-Create `.env` in your project root:
+Create `.env` in your project root with ONLY Firebase values:

 ```bash
 # Firebase Configuration (from step 3)